zhouzypaul/zhouzypaul/README.md

 ### Hello World!!!

-#Wait, your name's not 'World' is it?
+# Wait, your name's not 'World' is it?
 I hope not.
 Anyways, welcome to my github profile :))

 My name is Zhiyuan "Paul" Zhou and I'm currently studying Applied Math & CS @ Brown University.
 I am passionate about new ideas and learning more about Data Science, Statistics, and Machine Learning.
-Check out my [website](https://paulzhou69.github.io/) for more info!
+Come check out my [website](https://paulzhou69.github.io/) for more info!

 [![HitCount](http://hits.dwyl.com/paulzhou69/paulzhou69.svg)](http://hits.dwyl.com/paulzhou69/paulzhou69)